 Garlic in the kitchen

-Secondly, garlic burns very quickly if cooked over high heat, and once burned, it becomes bitter and must be tossed out.
-When frying whole, peeled, or minced cloves, use enough olive oil or butter to coat the pan, stir, and never take your eyes off the garlic.
+Second, garlic burns very quickly if cooked over high heat, and once burned, it becomes bitter and must be tossed out.
+When frying whole, peeled, or minced cloves, use enough olive oil or butter to coat the pan; stir the garlic, and never take your eyes off it.
 Generally, you don’t want to cook garlic for more than a minute or two before adding other ingredients.

 In general, hardneck garlics are easier to peel than softnecks, though many factors—especially age and clove size—influence the ease or difficulty in getting a clove out of its skin.
 All garlic is relatively easy to peel using the E-Z Rol.
 But I don’t let peelability influence the varieties I grow or buy.
 Taste, texture, and storability are paramount.